Aakash Repeater Courses

 Take Aakash iACST and get instant scholarship on coaching programs.

-Probability is not a certainty, but it is the possibility with a heartbeat.
+Probability is not a certainty, but it is a possibility with a heartbeat.
 In general terms, probability is how likely something is to happen.
 It is like a number between 0 and 1.
 If it is 0, it will not happen, but if it is 1, it will definitely happen.
 Anything in between 0 and 1 means it might happen.
-In the Probability Class 12 NCERT solutions, students will learn concepts of probability distributions, random variables, Bayes' theorem, and conditional probability thoroughly.
-The main goal of these solutions by NCERT is to prepare students for the Class 12 board exam as well as other competitive exams.
+In the Probability chapter of class 12, students will learn concepts of probability distributions, random variables, Bayes' theorem, and conditional probability thoroughly.
+The main goal of these NCERT Solutions for Class 12 is to prepare students for the Class 12 board exam as well as other competitive exams.

 Students who wish to access the Class 12 Maths Chapter 13 NCERT Solutions can click on the link below to download the complete solution in PDF.